FBX: Limitations

+The Godot game engine can import FBX files without using the FBX SDK.
+In Godot 3.2 this was handled by the Assimp library.
+This was rewritten in Godot 3.3, and replaced by a fork of Facebook's FBX2glTF utility in Godot 4.0.
+Support for the open-source ufbx importer was added for the Godot 4.3 release.
+Godot 4.3 allows both ufbx and FBX2glTF to work in tandem by keeping the previously used importer for a given file as the default importer for that file.
+New FBX files in the same project will, by default, use ufbx.

 File format

 The FBX can be represented on-disk as either binary or ASCII data; its SDK supports reading and writing both.

 While neither of the formats is documented, the ASCII format is a tree structured document with clearly named identifiers.
 For the FBX binary file format, the Blender Foundation published an unofficial specification, as well as a higher level unofficial spec (work in progress) for how actual data is laid out in FBX (independent of ASCII or binary format).

 List of FBX versions (and alternate names in brackets):